This post may contain affiliate links.

 My backdrop was super easy and very inexpensive.
 Consider what you already have or what you can reuse from the party.
 I also used the foam board back drop for the cake table, and the name sign is from the nursery.

-Materials that I used:
+Props that I used:

 White foam board